Understanding Anxiety and Neurodivergence

 - Fatigue — Exhaustion that is not proportional to physical activity, feeling tired even after sleep

-For neurodivergent adults, the body-anxiety connection is often amplified by sensory processing differences.
-An Autistic person experiencing anxiety may feel sensory input more intensely, creating a feedback loop where anxiety heightens sensory sensitivity, which increases anxiety further.
+The neurodivergent factor: For neurodivergent adults, sensory processing differences often amplify this body-anxiety connection.
+An Autistic person with anxiety may feel sensory input more intensely.
+This creates a feedback loop: anxiety heightens sensory sensitivity, which increases anxiety further.

 The Anxiety-Neurodivergence Connection

-Here is a statistic that changes how you think about anxiety: approximately 40-50% of Autistic adults and 50% of adults with ADHD meet criteria for a clinical anxiety disorder.
+Here is a statistic that changes how you think about anxiety: about 40-50% of Autistic adults and 50% of adults with ADHD meet the criteria for a clinical anxiety disorder.
 These are not coincidental overlaps.
-The connection between anxiety and neurodivergence runs deep.
+The connection runs deep.

-For Autistic adults, anxiety often stems from the daily effort of navigating a world not designed for their neurology.
-The constant need to decode social situations, manage sensory environments, mask Autistic traits, and meet neurotypical expectations creates chronic stress that manifests as anxiety.
-Many Autistic adults have been treated for anxiety for years without anyone investigating the underlying autism.
+Anxiety and autism.
+For Autistic adults, anxiety often stems from navigating a world not built for their neurology.
+The daily effort to decode social situations, manage sensory input, and mask Autistic traits creates chronic stress.
+Many Autistic adults receive anxiety treatment for years without anyone investigating the underlying autism.

-Our article on autism vs. social anxiety explores how the two are frequently confused, while autism and depression examines another common co-occurring experience.
+Our article on autism vs. social anxiety explores how the two are frequently confused.
+Autism and depression examines another common co-occurring experience.
 Understanding how anxiety affects the brain provides the neurological context.

-Importantly, stimulant medication for ADHD sometimes reduces anxiety by addressing the root cause, while in other cases it can temporarily increase anxiety symptoms.
-This nuanced relationship is explored in our article on whether ADHD can cause anxiety and whether ADHD meds help with anxiety.
+Stimulant medication for ADHD sometimes reduces anxiety by addressing the root cause.
+In other cases, it can temporarily increase anxiety symptoms.
+Our articles on whether ADHD can cause anxiety and whether ADHD meds help with anxiety explore this nuanced relationship.

-When autism and ADHD coexist, anxiety often runs the highest.
-The competing needs of both neurotypes—routine vs. novelty, deep focus vs. distraction, social connection vs. social exhaustion—create internal tension that the nervous system interprets as threat.
+Anxiety and AuDHD.
+When autism and ADHD coexist (called AuDHD), anxiety often runs the highest.
+The competing needs of both neurotypes create internal tension.
+Routine clashes with the need for novelty.
+Deep focus battles distraction.
+The nervous system reads this tension as threat.
 Add years of double masking, and the anxiety becomes deeply embedded.

-In the Pacific Northwest, where seasonal darkness and persistent gray skies can exacerbate mood difficulties, anxiety that is rooted in neurodivergence deserves a thorough evaluation rather than surface-level treatment.
+Seasonal challenges in the Pacific Northwest.
+In the Pacific Northwest, seasonal darkness and persistent gray skies can worsen mood difficulties.
+Anxiety rooted in neurodivergence deserves a thorough evaluation rather than surface-level treatment.
 Our seasonal resources on PNW winter blues and PNW freeze warnings for AuDHD brains offer strategies for these challenging months.

 When Anxiety Is More Than Anxiety